sarus-tech/tf2-published-models/cnp/readme.md

 python train.py -r regression
 ```

+On MNIST, the CNP is trained with a context size varying between 10 and 100 points.

+On the regression task, the CNP is trained with a context size varying between 2 and 10 points.

-To see all training options use
+To see all training options use :
 ```shell
 python train.py -h
 ```